commandus/lorawan-network-server/README.md

 When lorawan-network-server is up, queue loaded from the file.

-Option "lmdb" is a little bit safer.
-You can avoid meory consumption in case of external database is down.
+Option "lmdb" is a little safer.
+You can avoid memory consumption in case of external database is down.

 Option "txt" is slow and useful for debug only.